amullinnix/CS8150AdvCompArch/README.md

 * What does Drew think of the writeDataTriggeredByRead methods?

 * BUG alert!
 CacheBlock has tag, and not full address!
 WTF was I thinking?

+* Umm, in all examples, cache block only has tag.
+So, how does it get translated to L2?
+Ssshh